leycec/fsnrnue/README.md

 16:22:47 trace : startup.tjs(27)[(top level script) global] <-- startup
 ```

+#### What are "log error messages"?

+**Okay.** We're gonna have to take you back to the year... *1979.* Apparently,
+people were actually alive back then.
+We know this, because 1979 was the year
+[Bourne shell and thus effectively POSIX and UNIX-as-we-all-know-it-today was
+bourne][unix-bourne].
+Get it, *bourne*? <sup>Yes.
+I'll stop now.</sup>

+Because you want to know how to get Lutris logs, you're probably using the
+default UNIX shell under most Linux distributions: either [Bash (Bourne-Again
+Shell)][unix-bash] or [zsh][unix-zsh].
+Both historically descend from [Bourne
+shell][unix-bourne], which means the answer here is the same.
+In either case:

+1. Open a command-line (CLI) terminal.
+1. To log output from our **online installer**, copy-and-paste this command:

+        lutris 2>& ohgodeverythingbroke.log

+1. To log output from our **offline installer**, copy-and-paste this command:

+        lutris -i fate-stay-night-realta-nua-ultimate-edition.yml 2>& ohgodeverythingbroke.log

+Log error messages will now appear in the file `ohgodeverythingbroke.log`.
+When
+reporting issues to our [issue tracker][issue-tracker], please either:

+* **Copy-and-paste** the contents of that file into your issue.
+* **Upload** that entire file as an attachment with your issue.

+Please be patient.
+Sakura will attend to your "needs" shortly.

 #### That's what I'm seeing, I think?

 **Great!** Well, not great – but things could be worse.
 You could be Shiro in